centria/algo-and-data/docs/part5.md

 ## Example: Labyrinth

 We are in a labyrinth and we want to get from square *A* to square *B*.
 With each turn, we can move one step up, down, left or right.
 Can we get from *A* to *B*, and if we can, what is the shortest possible route?

+We can illustrate the problem as a graph, so that each floor square is a node in our graph and there is an edge between two nodes, if they are next to each other in the labyrinth.
 In the example below, the shortest path from *A* to *B* is formed with 9 steps.
 The left side illustrates the labyrinth, and the right side the same situation as a graph.

 ![Labyrinth](https://github.com/centria/algo-and-data/raw/master/assets/images/labyrinth.png)
 source: [**Tietorakenteet ja algoritmit**](https://github.com/pllk/tirakirja/raw/master/tirakirja.pdf)

+Using this illustration, there is a path from *a* to *b* exactly when the nodes of the corresponding graph are a part of the same component.
+We can check with DFS, if there is a path from *a* to *b*.
+The shortest path from *a* to *b* can be found with *BFS*, which starts from *a*.

 Notice, that we do not have to separately change the labyrinth into a graph, but we can do the search on *implicit graph*.
 This means, that we do the search to the labyrinth in its own presentation form.
 In practice, the labyrinth is handly to save as a two-dimensional array, which tells which squares are walls.
-Then we can do for example a BFS like follows:
+Then we can do for example a DFS like follows:

 ```console
 search(y, x)